m4ttsch/omscs-notes-notes/information-security/firewalls.md

 ![](https://assets.omscs.io/8BD6C2F2-39BC-4795-B4E8-B469D9C1286B.png)

 ## Packet Filtering Advantages
 The main advantage of packet-filtering firewalls is their simplicity and ease of implementation.
 Packet-filtering firewalls are also very efficient and impose very little overhead.
-Finally, the rules for packet-filtering firewalls can be very general, since they don’t have to take higher-level applications into account.
+Finally, the rules for packet-filtering firewalls can be very general, since they don't have to take higher-level applications into account.

 ## Packet Filtering Weaknesses
 Since packet-filtering firewalls do not examine upper-layer application data, they cannot prevent attacks that exploit application-specific vulnerabilities.
 If a packet-filtering firewall allows traffic to a given application, it allows all traffic to flow to that application indiscriminately.

 Additionally, the logging capabilities of packet-filtering firewalls are limited.
-A firewall cannot log information about packet data that it doesn’t examine.
+A firewall cannot log information about packet data that it doesn't examine.
 For example, a firewall may allow FTP traffic over port 21, and it may log the presence of FTP traffic,  but it cannot log the actual FTP data, such as which files are being transmitted.

-Since packet-filtering firewalls make decisions on a per-packet basis, they can’t defend against attacks that span multiple packets.
+Since packet-filtering firewalls make decisions on a per-packet basis, they can't defend against attacks that span multiple packets.

 Finally, our SMTP example shows that packet-filtering rules tend to have a small number of conditions, which may be too permissive.
 An attacker might craft traffic that exploits these misconfigurations.

 ## Packet Filtering Firewall Countermeasures
-Let’s discuss some attacks on packet-filtering firewalls and the appropriate countermeasures.
+Let's discuss some attacks on packet-filtering firewalls and the appropriate countermeasures.

 In a **source IP address spoofing** attack, the attacker sends packets from an outside host but with a falsified source IP address matching an internal host.
 Since firewalls are typically configured to forward traffic from one internal host to another, the attacker hopes that using a spoofed internal source IP address will make untrusted external traffic look like safe internal traffic.